-Receiving God's best blessing from a fast requires solid commitment.
-Arranging special time each day with God is absolutely crucial in attaining intimate communion with the Father.
-You must devote yourself to seeking God's face, even (and especially) during those times in which you feel weak, vulnerable, or irritable.
+Experiencing God's best from a fast requires solid commitment.
+Arranging special time each day with God is crucial in attaining intimate communion with the Father.
+You must devote yourself to seeking God's face, even (and especially) during those times in which you feel weak, vulnerable or irritable.

 Read His Word and pray during what were mealtimes.
 Meditate on Him when you awake in the night.
 Sing praises to Him whenever you please.
 Focus on your Heavenly Father and make every act one of praise and worship.
 God will enable you to experience His command to “pray without ceasing” as you seek His presence.